kraskoo/Projects/In Production/JavaScript/vote_system/README.md

 # Vote System

-Source code with basic voting system for non-commercial purposes.
+Source code with basic voting system with non-commercial purposes.
 Set of page(s) with 25 articles for vote, with images and information about article

 Based on JavaScript Local Storage, for saving vote progress.